NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 Soldering the IMU is hard enough that it causes a fair number of quadcopters to fail.
-To guard against this, add a header that will allow you to connect this breakout board (https://www.adafruit.com/product/3387) to your quadcopter.
-You need four pins: `3V`, `SCL`, `GND`, and `SDA` (not necessarily in that order.
-Look at the board it must connect to.), which are conveniently located together on the breakout board.
-Use the 4-pin female header in `quadparts_prebuilt`.
+To guard against this, add a header that will allow you to connect this breakout board (https://www.adafruit.com/product/4438) to your quadcopter.
+You are only required to four pins: `3V`, `SCL`, `GND`, and `SDA` (not necessarily in that order.
+Look at the breakout board it must connect to to figure out the order.).
+These pins are conveniently located next to each other on the breakout board.
+Use the 4-pin female header in `quadparts_prebuilt_2022`.

 If you feel like being efficient, you can leave `SDA` and `SCL` off the signal breakout header, since they are on the rescue header.